Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 so that when a user clicks on the new "Books" navigation menu item, they get routed properly to your new page.

-1. Open `app/elements/routing.html` and add the following code near the bottom of the script, just above the page rule for `/`.
+1. Open `app/elements/routing.html` in a text editor and add the following code near the bottom of the script, just above the page rule for `/`.

 {% highlight javascript %}
 page('/books', function () {